ECOWAS adopts ECO as name of single currency – The Sun Nigeria

 The leaders at their 55th Ordinary Session in Abuja endorsed the name while congratulating the Ministerial Committee on the Single Currency for the considerable progress recorded in the implementation of the revised roadmap.

-In the communiqué read by Mr Mustapha Suleiman, Nigeria’s Permanent Secretary, Ministry of Foreign Affairs, the Authority instructed the ECOWAS Commission to work in collaboration with West African Monetary Agency.
+In the communiqué read by Nigeria’s Permanent Secretary, Ministry of Foreign Affairs, Mustapha Suleiman, the Authority instructed ECOWAS Commission to work in collaboration with the West African Monetary Agency.

-The leaders also instructed the commission to work with West African Monetary Institute and the central banks to accelerate the implementation of the revised roadmap with regard to the symbol of the single currency.
+The leaders also instructed the Commission to work with the West African Monetary Institute and central banks, to accelerate implementation of the revised roadmap, with regards to the symbol of the single currency.

-The Authority also directed the commission and the central banks to accelerate the operation of the Special Fund for financing of programmes in the revised Roadmap for the ECOWAS Single Currency Programme.
+The Authority also directed the Commission and the central banks to accelerate operation of the Special Fund, for financing of programmes in the revised Roadmap for the ECOWAS Single Currency Programme.

-“It further directs the commission to ensure implementation of the recommendations of the meeting of the ministerial committee held in Abidjan on June 17 and June 18 as well as preparation and implementation of the Communication Strategy for the single currency programme.
+“It further directed the Commission to ensure implementation of the recommendations of the meeting of the ministerial committee held in Abidjan, on June 17 and June 18, as well as preparation and implementation of the Communication Strategy for the single currency programme.

 “The Authority takes note of the 2018 macroeconomic convergence report.
 It noted the worsening of the macroeconomic convergence and urges member states to do more to improve on their performance in view of the imminent deadline.”

-Furthermore, the ECOWAS Chairman President Issoufou Mahamadou said the revised roadmap still stipulated that the single currency would be issued in Jan.
-2020.
+Furthermore, ECOWAS Chairman, President Issoufou Mahamadou, said the revised roadmap still stipulated that the single currency would be issued in January 2020.

 “We have not changed that but we will continue with assessment between now and then.